tobyL05/tobys-link-tracker/README.md

 For broader webhook support (Slack, Telegram, etc.) without hand-rolling each provider's payload shape, consider swapping `_notify()` for [`apprise`](https://github.com/caronc/apprise).

-### How it works
+## How it works

-Visiting the tracked link spins up an instance of the cloud run service, grabs the URL path, and:
+Visiting the tracked link spins up an instance of the Cloud Run service (if no instances are available), grabs the URL path, and:

 - fetches the actual URL + attached label
 - sends the attached label to the webhook
 - redirects the user to the URL

 If the URL path does not exist in Firestore, the user is redirected to the default URL.
-Webhook notifications are also sent when the URL path isn't found in Firestore.

 Since cloud services are pay-per-use, hosting is effectively free for personal use.

+Cold starts will inevitably add some latency, which I found to be negligible.
+Comparable to a network blip.
+You could also have the Cloud Run service maintain 1 available instance at all times, but this defeats the serverless/free self-hosting purpose of the tracker.

 <img width="1922" height="1020" alt="image" src="https://github.com/user-attachments/assets/50e00006-154e-4e4b-8c2f-b06f022000e3" />